LaunchCategory

 The UK’s ccTLD is .uk, in addition to .co.uk.

 The intention of ccTLDs is to be used by the country’s residents.
-Some countries, such as Colombia (.co) and Montenegro (.me), have let residents outside register domain names using their country code.
+Some countries, such as the UK (.co.uk and .uk), Colombia (.co), and Montenegro (.me), have let people outside of the country register domain names using their country code.

 Generic Top-Level Domains (gTLD)